bal2ag/flask-kadabra/docs/index.rst

 Flask-Kadabra extends the capabilities of the Kadabra metrics library to Flask:

 - Enable metrics for your routes with a simple decorator.
-- Record metrics from anywhere in your application code.
+- Record metrics from anywhere in your application code, organized by your routes.
 - Automatically track basic metrics per route such as timing and errors.

 Installation is simple::